Fall Term Schedule

 |

 An overview of various aspects of American Deaf culture, including descriptions of deafness, Deaf history, education, art and sports will allow students to explore and discuss issues facing the Deaf community.
 Contrasting a Deaf cultural view with the majority medical view will be discussed.
 Analysis of the local Deaf community is required.
-Prerequisites: ASL 105 or permission of the instructor
+Prerequisites: ASL 105 in the immediately preceding semester or permission of the instructor.
+B or better in ASL 105.

 |